Kit Carson: Mountain man (1829–1841)

-At the age of 20, Carson began his career as a mountain man.
+At the age of 19, Carson began his career as a mountain man.
 He traveled through many parts of the American West with famous mountain men like Jim Bridger and Old Bill Williams.
 He spent the winter of 1828–1829 as a cook for Ewing Young in Taos.
 He joined Young's trapping expedition of 1829.
 The leadership of Young and the experience of the venture are credited with shaping Carson's early life in the mountains.
+In addition to furs and the company of other mountain men, Carson sought action and adventure.
+Carson probably killed and scalped a Native for the first time when he was 19, during Young's expedition.

 In August 1829, the party went into Apache territory along the Gila River.
-The expedition was attacked, which was Carson's first experience of combat.
+The expedition was attacked, giving Carson his first experience of combat.
 Young's party continued on to Alta California; trapped and traded in California from Sacramento in the north to Los Angeles in the south; and returned to Taos, New Mexico, in April 1830 after it had trapped along the Colorado River.

-Carson joined a wagon train rescue party after entering Taos, and although the perpetrators had fled the scene of atrocities, Young had the opportunity to witness Carson's horsemanship and courage.
+Carson joined a rescue party in Taos searching for the perpetrators of an attack on a wagon train, although the perpetrators managed to escape.
 Carson joined another expedition, led by Thomas Fitzpatrick and William Levin, in 1831.
 Fitzpatrick, Levin, and his trappers went north to the central Rocky Mountains.
-Carson would hunt and trap in the West for about ten years.
+Carson hunted and trapped in the West for about ten years.
 He was known as a reliable man and a good fighter.